 Roles of muscles:

-Agonists (prime movers): Responsible for primary movement.
+Agonists (prime movers): The main muscles responsible for producing a specific movement.

 Muscle mechanics: